MicrosoftDocs/power-platform/power-platform/admin/manage-dataverse-auditing.md

 The following operations can be audited:

 - Audit changes at the entity, attribute, and organization level.
-For example, enabling audit for a Dataverse environment or a table.
+For example, enabling audit for an environment or a table.
 - Create, update, and delete operations on records.
 - Changes to the sharing privileges of a record.
 - The N:N association or disassociation of records.